 To educate adults about orangutan and habitat conservation issues, GPOCP distributes information through mass media.
 We host several weekly radio show that engage citizens on a variety of local issues (e.g., pest outbreaks related to deforestation, oil palm development, forest fires) through informative, interactive talk shows and special guest presentations.
-In 2013 these programs reached an estimated 400,000 listeners per month across the area around the National Park, with a total of 196 individual radio programs.
+These programs reached an estimated 400,000 listeners per month across the area around the National Park.
 GPOCP also produces a quarterly newsletter (Media Informasi Pencinta Satwa (MIaS), which translates to “Information for Animal Lovers”) focusing on a variety of conservation issues and posts billboards, posters, and other signage to deal with specific problems such as human-wildlife conflict.
-We also use Facebook and Twitter to reach out to the wider Indonesian community; our Yayasan Palung Facebook page has over 3,250 followers and our Yayasan Palung Twitter account has put out almost 2,000 tweets about conservation, orangutans, and the environment.
-Finally, we are very active in both print and online media; in 2013 GPOCP published 108 news articles in seven different newspapers.
-Our online publications often appear on National Geographic Indonesia, Mongabay Indonesia, and Borneo Climate Change websites- these publications alone had over 11,600 readers last year.
+We also use Facebook and Twitter to reach out to the wider Indonesian community; our Yayasan Palung Facebook page has over 4,000 followers and our Yayasan Palung Twitter account has put out almost 2,000 tweets about conservation, orangutans, and the environment.
+Finally, we are very active in both print and online media.
+Our online publications often appear on National Geographic Indonesia, Mongabay Indonesia, and Borneo Climate Change websites.

 GPOCP works to raise conservation awareness through more targeted efforts in the community as well.
 We regularly host a traveling mobile cinema which shows a series of conservation-themed films in the villages around Gunung Palung National Park (including one GPOCP produced about our community forest initiative) and is followed by community discussions.
-These events allow us to reach people in an informal but informative way, and in 2013 our total audience was 1,700 people.
+These events allow us to reach people in a casual but informative way.
 GPOCP also sponsors numerous special events that coincide with international events, the most notable being International Orangutan Day, Environmental Day and Orangutan Caring Week.
-Indonesia celebrated International Orangutan Day for the first time in 2013, and GPOCP collaborated with two other organizations to organize the celebration in the city of Ketapang.
-GPOCP staff members and volunteers marched around the town wearing orangutan masks and distributing information.
-For World Environmental Day 2013, we held an essay writing competition between six schools in Ketapang.
-200 students participated in the event, which also included tree planting and cleaning competitions under the national “Clean and Green School” initiative.
-The winning essay was titled, “How air pollution influences people’s lives.”
+GPOCP staff members and volunteers host events around the town often wearing orangutan masks and distributing information.
+For World Environmental Day and Earth Day, we host tree planting and clean up competitions under the national “Clean and Green School” initiative.
 Finally, for Orangutan Caring Week, our volunteer youth group in Ketapang (TAJAM) organized a massive bicycle tour around the city with orangutan pictures and conservation slogans displayed on the bikes.
 In the rural village of Sukadana, our other volunteer youth group (REBONK) performed a play, with song and dance, and hosted a coloring contest for young children to teach the youth about the importance of saving orangutans and their habitat.